barbeque/pc98-disk-tools/README.md

 ```

 ### `hdm_to_fdi.py`
-Converts HDM images to FDI by generating a fake FDI header for a "2HD"-size disk, and then appends the header and the pad bytes to the front of the HDM raw image.
+Converts raw HDM images to FDI by generating a fake FDI header for a "2HD"-size disk, and then appends the header and the pad bytes to the front of the HDM raw image.

 This worked with FlashFloppy.
 I don't think it will work if you have any other BKDSK size format (e.g. `*.HD5` or `*.DD9`).

 It also worked for me on a D88 image that was converted using [d88split](https://github.com/tomari/d88split)'s `d882mhlt` utility, which makes me think that any raw (i.e. uncompressed) Mahalito image will work.

 Patches very welcome.

+### `fdi_to_hdm.py`
+Converts FDI images to HDM (raw) by clawing the first 4096 bytes off of them and then sanity-checking that they seem like the right length afterward.

+This worked to convert a few FDI images to a raw image that I could mount with `mount_disk_image.sh`.

 #### Usage:
 ```bash